api7/adc/libs/backend-apisix-standalone/README.md

    2. A created resource's modifiedIndex will be incremented from the `conf_version` of the current resource type;
    3. A deleted resource will have the `conf_version` of the current resource type updated.
 4. Recalculates the resource-type level `conf_version`. its rule is: find the maximum value of the old `conf_version` and the `modifiedIndex` in all such resources, and if that value is equal to the old `conf_version`, add one.
 This means that if there is any resource change (no matter what the operation is), the `conf_version` at the resource-type level will always increase; but the `modifiedIndex` on the resource will only change on the resource that was changed.
 This minimizes the impact of cache invalidation "noise" on APISIX due to unrelated resource updates.

+### Differences in upstream

+This backend's upstream converter will not support the configuration of the APISIX health checker or service discovery.

+The reason for this is that this backend will primarily be used in an Ingress Controller scenario.
+In this scenario, the Kubernetes Endpoints mechanism and probes will implement these two capabilities.